Astrei/MRI_Cage_test_set/README.md

 ![Antenna element](/Pictures/03_Antenna-element.jpg)

 It's better to use some round object with a proper diameter as a base (a 3d printer plastic spool, for example).
 Just turn the cable around and fix it by soldering.
 Some copper foil could be helpful here.
-Manual adjustments are also required to make a perfect circle.
+Manual adjustments are required to make a perfect circle.
 After this, cut the gap in the upper part by using side cutters.
 Leave ~40 mm of the cable in the bottom part for the SMA male connector:

 ![Antenna frame](/Pictures/04_Main_frame.jpg)